Tax Debt Settlement – How To Settle With the IRS

 Why pay the debt if it is just going to expire?
 Because setting up a payment plan stops the IRS from taking enforced collection actions like the seizure of assets, garnishing your wages, or taking your passport.

-Innocent spouse relief is only available to taxpayers who have filed jointly with their spouse.
+Innocent spouse relief is available to taxpayers who have filed jointly with their spouse or former spouse.
 Normally, both spouses are liable for all tax, penalties, and interest, but there are some rare situations where it’s unfair to hold both spouses liable.
 If you qualify, the IRS still holds the spouse liable, but you aren’t responsible.

 If you are looking for tax debt settlement either for IRS or state taxes, call to have a tax professional analyze your financial situation.
 They can help you figure out which option is best for your situation.
 There are many different types of tax settlements.
 It helps to consult with a licensed tax professional.